John Mapes: Life and career

 Mapes was born in Ohio.
-He joined Hill & Knowlton in 1934.
-He became executive vice president in 1947.
+He joined Hill & Knowlton in 1934, becoming executive vice president in 1947.
 After he divorced his first wife, Dorothy Gwyneth Glynn, Mapes and his second wife Jane Stewart founded Group Attitudes Corp. in 1950.
 Hill & Knowlton acquired Group Attitudes in 1956.
 Mapes died of pneumonia in a Phoenix, Arizona nursing home.

 Mapes was the writer of the 1953 book Men and Unions.